 The thing is, if you're just looking for validation, it's easy for your sister to say, yes you definitely need to lose 20 pounds, or for your best friend to say no of course you're not too heavy!

 But keep in mind Lorraine, the only opinion that really counts is yours

 .
 You say that you feel like you are heavy.
 My question would be, do you feel that your weight or your fitness level stops you from doing the things you want to do?

-So when you wonder if you're "too heavy," perhaps you could ask yourself "too heavy for what?"
+Perhaps when you wonder if you're "too heavy," you could ask yourself "too heavy for what?"
 If the answer is "too heavy for someone else's perception of what an appropriate body weight is," I'd (gently and kindly) encourage you to stop allowing other people's opinions to dictate what's appropriate for you, and go do the things you're not doing because you think other people think you're too heavy.

 Like pole dancing for example.
 Or yoga, or salsa dancing, or fencing or hiking or synchronized swimming.